 Dark green leafy vegetables (DGLVs) are high in a wealth of nutrients including—but not limited to—calcium, iron, vitamin C, magnesium, and zinc.
 These qualities may help them decrease your risk of chronic illness.
-In addition, the anti-inflammatory components have the potential to fight off some types of cancer.
 Pretty super, right?

 Enjoy your DGLVs in smoothies, in chip-form (hello, kale chips!), and more.
 Other vegetables—like radishes, broccoli, mushrooms, and asparagus—are also considered superfoods.